AdiVarma27/pyAB/README.rst

 .. image:: img/fig1.png

-|
 Given that the current Type-II error is 0.451 at 1000 samples per variant, we can find out required sample size per variant to reach Type-II error of 0.1.
-|

-Code Snippet:

 .. code:: python